 1. Reduce Your Carbon Footprint

 You’ve heard it time and time again, but reducing your carbon footprint is one of the most important things you can do to help the climate change crisis.
 CO2 emissions need to be cut significantly over the next decade, so every little bit counts and your behavior could ultimately impact the decisions others in your community are making, too.
-Examples of how to do this include adopting a green travel philosophy, reducing your driving and flying time, and opting for walking, cycling or public transportation instead.
+Just a few lifestyle changes can make a big difference in fighting climate.
+Examples of how to do this include adopting a green travel philosophy, reducing your driving and flying time, and opting for active transportation like walking or cycling.
 Bonus: walking is a natural mood booster so it won’t just reduce your carbon footprint, but improve your mood too.
-You can also support companies that plant trees to help remove carbon from the air, like Ecosia search engine.

 2. Pressure Your Government to Take Action Against Climate Change

-The report says we will need “unprecedented changes in all aspects of society to deal with climate change,” and that everyone needs to get involved.
+The report says we will need “unprecedented changes in all aspects of society to deal with climate change,” and that everyone needs to get involved to help the environment.
 It’s not just up to policymakers alone to create change — we all need to use our voice to demand change.
 Write a letter to your local or federal government leader urging them to take action against climate change to put the necessary pressure on policymakers.

 3. Go Vegan to Affect Climate Change

 Switching up your diet or at least reducing the amount of meat and dairy you consume is another powerful way to reduce your carbon emissions.
 Due to methane gas released by cows and the large amounts of water, fertilizer and land needed to raise them, the meat industry is a major contributor to climate change.
 If you’re a big fan of burgers and steak, try being a weekday vegan and opt for some more environmentally-friendly meals throughout the week like lentils and beans.
 Check out Cowspiracy on Netflix for more on this.

 4. Forget Fast Fashion